 There are so many Apps being developed all the time; to make everyday life easier to manage and promote independence and safety at home and when out and about.
 The ILC Occupational Therapists have searched for some that we think could be helpful and you can read about them here.
 These Apps are produced and maintained by third parties and are included as information, not as a recommendation.
 See our Apps disclaimer.

 Here are some Apps we have found that are useful if you have hearing or sight difficulties:

 Be My Eyes: Be My Eyes is a simple to use app designed for people with visual impairment or who are registered blind.
-The app has a large main button on screen which when pressed, connects the user to a community of sighted volunteers via a one way video call.
-The user can then ask the volunteer directly for help, for example, to help identify items, colours, food packets/tins, cooking instructions, sell by dates and much more.
+The app has a large main button on the screen which when pressed, connects the user to a community of sighted volunteers via a one-way video call.
+The user can then ask the volunteer directly for help, for example, to help identify items, colours, food packets/tins, cooking instructions, sell-by dates and much more.
 Pros: Calls are answered very quickly and the app is simple to use.
 Cons: Volunteers are not trained or vetted.
 IOS and android.
 Cost: Free.
 Version: 3.4 Storage: 80.3MB.
 See website for price and conditions.